raffraffraff/terraform_for_each_module_cycle/README.md

 }
 ```

-This shows that nothing fundamentally changes in the dependency graph when we use `for_each`.

 ## Referring to the output of the other module using `each.key` causes a cycle error
-If we subtly change the previous example and replace the hard-coded module output references with `each.key` references (which should resolve to the same thing), suddenly we get a cycle error.
+If we subtly change the previous example and replace the hard-coded module output references with `each.key` (which resolves to "item"!), then suddenly we get a cycle error.
 Example:

 ```
 module "one" {